For details of how to claim any of the new account offers listed below read our free bets for golf betting guide here!

-It's worth noting, however, that the local knowledge doesn't stop there as Blayne Barber, Jonas Blixt, Stewart Cink, Brendon De Jonge, Billy Horschel, Kevin Kisner (defending champion), Scott Langley, Seamus Power, Kyle Reifers, Sam Saunders, Michael Thompson, Johnson Wagner and Bobby Wyatt all regularly use the Sea Island Golf Performance Center.
+It's worth noting, however, that the local knowledge doesn't stop there as Blayne Barber, Brendon De Jonge, Kevin Kisner (defending champion), Seamus Power, Sam Saunders, Michael Thompson, Johnson Wagner and Nick Watney all regularly use the Sea Island Golf Performance Center.
 Knowledge of Sea Island resort also stretches to a large number of players who studied and played college golf in Southeastern Conference (SEC) universities.

 Over on the European Tour, Paul Williams previews the DP World Tour Championship - you can read his thoughts on that event here.

 The players also get 18 holes on the Plantation Course.
 The Rees Jones renovation is more of a parkland course by the sea.
 Fairways are tree-lined and the course certainly has a classical Carolina feel to it.
 However tidal creeks and lakes are in play across the majority of holes so mistakes prove costly.
 Plantation boasts expansive fairways and, at 7,058 yards, this Par 72 - which features three reachable par-5s - is undoubtedly more of a birdie-fest than Seaside.
-Indeed it ranked in the top 10 easiest courses on Tour last season, although the course was particularly soft.
+Indeed it ranked in the top 3 easiest courses on Tour last season.

 The key to the RSM is approach proximity and strong Bermudagrass putting.
-Seaside Course had the lowest One-Putt percentage on the whole 2015/16 PGA Tour.
-The gnarly TifDwarf Bermudagrass greens are not to every player's liking and conversion of putts from anything outside of the 10 feet is tough.
-That level of difficulty is not shared with Plantation, so low scoring is a must there to contend, especially as it is an incredibly short par 72 by modern day standards.
+Seaside Course had the lowest One-Putt percentage on the whole 2015/16 PGA Tour and ranked 4th for the same category last term.
+The gnarly TifDwarf Bermudagrass greens are not to every player's liking and conversion of putts from anything outside of 10 feet is tough.
+That level of difficulty is not shared with Plantation, so low scoring is a must there to contend, especially as it is an incredibly short Par 72 by modern day standards.

 Tournament Stats: We've published some key player statistics for this week's event that are well worth a look.
 Naturally they'll help to shape a view on players who could go well this week: Current Form | Tournament Form | First Round Leader | Top 20 Finishes.

-Published Predictor Model: Our published RSM Classic predictor is available here.
-You can build your own tailor-made model using the variables listed on the left hand side.
-Key players in the top 5 of the Predictor are Chris Kirk (Predictor number 1), Matt Kuchar, Charles Howell III, Kevin Kisner and Webb Simpson.
+Published Predictor Model: Our published predictor is available here.
+You can build your own model using the variables listed on the left hand side.
+Top 5 of the predictor are Webb Simpson, Chesson Hadley, Zach Johnson, Brian Harman and Kevin Streelman.

-Recent Player Skill Rankings: These rankings are based on a 10-tournament window that stretches back to the Barclays / Made in Denmark and includes PGA Tour, European Tour and web.com Playoff events.
-Players must have played in a minimum of 3 events to be included and rankings are based on performance relative to the rest of the field:
+Recent Player Skill Rankings: These rankings are based on a 10-tournament window that stretches back to the Omega Masters tournament and includes PGA Tour, European Tour and web.com Playoff events.
+Players must have played in a minimum of 2 Tour events to be included and rankings are based on performance relative to the rest of the field:

 Tournament Skill Averages: